Phacelia campanularia aka California Bluebell

 California Bluebell, Desertbells, Desert Bluebells

-How to care for California Bluebell
+How difficult is it to take care of California Bluebell

 Even if you don't have a green thumb, you can successfully care for California Bluebell due to its easy-going nature.